Our Journey

 Phase one - remedial works

 All detritus were removed from the cellar and the building itself.
 This was a job in itself filling three skips with endless runs to the recycling centre.
 The kitchen wall and one toilet wall were removed.
 External drain channels were installed to stop the ingress of damp.
 Door openings were widened as necessary.
-The ceilings, redundant timbers, damaged flooring and rotten joists were removed and the extensive woodworm was treated by a local company for no charge.
+Capture the http://swisswatch.is/ replica watches beauty of cherry blossoms in bloom along Tokyo’s Meguro River.

 All electrical cables and appliances were removed.
 Pipe work, sinks and toilets were removed.
 The gas supply was capped off and all appliances were removed.
-For environmental reasons, we are following the trend to move away from gas fired heating.
-The old asbestos roof was professionally removed.
-It was found that the wooden purlins supporting the roof also needed replacing.
-Guttering was completely cleared of infilled concrete.
+For environmental reasons, we are following the trend to move away from gas fired heating

 Phase two - renovating the building

-The insulated roof was fitted with new steel purlins and integral skylights.
-Guttering was cleared and relined with a butyl membrane with a 25 year guarantee.
-The building was finally watertight.
 Due to wet rot and woodworm infestation some joists and flooring needed replacement.
 All other woodworm was treated free of charge by a local company.
 Door frames were fitted and new doors installed.
 A loft ladder was fitted to access the loft area above the toilets and entrance hall.
 In the workshop space a new sink unit was installed.
 We completed a glazed partition to create an area to eat and socialise and completed installing the kitchen.

 Phase three - equipping the workshop

 We received free professional advice on workshop layout and took receipt of donated work benches, storage cupboards which were refurbished and repurposed by our volunteer team.
 We received some generous donations of tools and equipment.
-Finally, we bought several larger pieces of machinery to complete the workshop.
+Finally we bought several larger pieces of machinery to complete the workshop.

 The Grand Opening